Deploying Quarkus applications to OpenShift

 ./mvnw clean package -Dquarkus.container-image.build=true

-The build that will be performed is a s2i binary build.
+The build that is performed is a s2i binary build.

-The input of the build is the jar that has been built locally and the output of the build is an ImageStream
+The input of the build is the JAR file that has been built locally and the build output is an ImageStream

 that is configured to automatically trigger a deployment.